Why choose the UK as a possible study destination?

 The UK has long attracted international students to its prestigious schools and universities.
 And now, as in the past, a good-quality British education is still a badge of success and achievement.

 Especially if you come early in the summer season, you may be surprised how light it is!
-It’s only dark for a few short hours – and in Scotland it doesn’t seem to get totally dark all night.
+It’s only dark for a few short hours.

 Bring summer clothes, but also a jumper and a light jacket – and something for the rain, just in case.
 (Most buildings in the UK do not have air conditioning.)